-Skip to next section to impot your wordpress blog.
+Skip to next section to import your WordPress blog.

 First, run the the below command, replacing "my-site-name" with the folder name for your site.

-Jekyll will now generate a site in the folder "
+Jekyll will now generate a site in the folder "my-site-name".

-To override the default jekyll theme, you will need ot create two folders as seen in the list below.
+To override the default jekyll theme, you will need to create two folders as seen in the list below.
 These are

 _layouts.
 For more information check out overriding theme defaults.

-Below is what the directory will look like in the terminal, as well as the ouput running the
+Below is what the directory will look like in the terminal, as well as the output running the

 servecommand to preview your site locally:

-To wok on a post locally, but not moving it live, create a folder at the root called
+To work on a post locally (but not moving it live), create a folder at the root called

 bundle exec jekyll serve --drafts